hydromisc/hydromisc/doc/nutrient-design.md

 elements too.
 The plants take the elements up as ions.
 For the metals that's usually just the corresponding cation (e.g., K as K+, Ca as Ca++), but for the other elements it may be a more complex ion (e.g. N as NH4+ or NO3-, P as PO4---).
-A cation and and anion together form a salt, and fertilizers are blended from salts to achieve the desired element ratio.
+A cation and an anion together form a salt, and fertilizers are blended from salts to achieve the desired element ratio.
 For example, potassium nitrate contributes both potassium and nitrogen.